Developer-Autodesk/workflow-node.js-view.and.data.api/README.md

 * Connect to you local server using a WebGL-compatible browser: [http://localhost:3000/](http://localhost:3000/)

-This sample can also work with the Autodesk staging server (vs production) or work with someone else credentials as long you can get a valid token.
+This sample can also work with the Autodesk staging server (vs production) or work with someone else's credentials as long you can get a valid token.
 By default, the project is setup with the production server, and use your own credentials.
 If you are interested by a different setup, see the Options below.

 ## Options